Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ## Usage
 Use voice commands and/or keybinds to control mining equipment and ship functions, making your mining experience smoother and more immersive.

+## Bindings
+EliteVA automatically updates and uses your current in-game keybindings.
+Note: Works only with keyboard keybindings, not joystick/HOTAS.